awsdocs/amazon-workmail-administration-guide/doc_source/access-rules.md

 Administrators apply access control rules in addition to the user's mailbox and folder permissions\.
 For more information, see [Working with mailbox permissions](mail_perms_overview.md) and [Sharing folders and folder permissions](https://docs.aws.amazon.com/workmail/latest/userguide/share-folders.html) in the *Amazon WorkMail User Guide*\.

 **Note**
 Access control rules do not apply to Amazon WorkMail console or SDK access\.
-Use IAM roles or policies instead\.
+Use AWS Identity and Access Management \(IAM\) roles or policies instead\.
 For more information, see [Identity and access management for Amazon WorkMail](security-iam.md)\.

 ## Creating access control rules<a name="create-acr"></a>